Legion112/Legion112/README.md

 Hi, my name is Max.
 I am a passionate backend developer.
-Have specialization in PHP and all the infrastructure around it.
+I have specialization in PHP and all the infrastructure around it.
 ## Skills
 * :elephant:PHP
 * Symfony